 - Drawing up of Deed of Incorporation

-- Organising the foundation meeting with the Notary Public
+- Organizing the foundation meeting with the Notary Public

 - Filing of incorporation documents with the Commercial Registry

-- Government registry fee payable at time of incorporation
+- Government registry fee payable at the time of incorporation

 - Payment of Stamp duty

-- Register with the Tax and Social security authorities
+- Registering with the Tax and Social security authorities

 - Notary fees and Commercial Registry fees

 - Delivery of Certificate of Incorporation